 The Fish Market

-Afterwards, the Elmina fish market provides a much needed dose of sunshine and color.
+Afterward, the Elmina fish market provides a much-needed dose of sunshine and color.
 Right outside the castle, countless traditional fishing boats, or pirogues, moor along the shores of the Benya Lagoon.
-These picturesque vessels are painted with biblical quotes and witty sayings, and manned by muscled fishermen in bright soccer shirts.
+These picturesque vessels are painted with biblical quotes and witty sayings and manned by muscled fishermen in bright soccer shirts.
 After hours spent at sea, they arrive home to the applause of young men and women standing on the bridge over the lagoon.
-The women transport crates of unloaded squid, crabs and fish to market, balancing them ingeniously on their heads.
+The women transport crates of unloaded squid, crabs, and fish to market, balancing them ingeniously on their heads.

 Visitors are welcome to watch and take photographs as the catch is sold, smoked on huge racks, or salted and dried.
 Despite the overpowering smell of fish, the market is kept relatively clean.
 Huge slabs of ice are scraped to create shavings, which are then placed on top of the fish to keep them fresh.
 As you head deeper into the fray, it is possible to watch carpenters crafting new pirogues, their massive hulls exposed like giant whale bones.
 The carpenters live in shacks right behind their outdoor workshops.